stencila/hub/README.md

 ## ⚙️ Services

-Stencila Hub consists of several services each with it's own sub-folder.
-The `README.md` file (🦄 not all of these are written yet) for each service provides further details on the service, including its purpose, the current and potential alternative technical approaches, and tips for development:
+Stencila Hub consists of several services, each with it's own sub-folder.
+The `README.md` file for each service (🦄 not all of these are written yet) provides further details on the service, including its purpose, the current and potential alternative technical approaches, and tips for development:

 * [`router`](router): A [Nginx](https://nginx.org/) server that routes requests to other services.
 * [`director`](director): A [Django](https://www.djangoproject.com/) project containing most of the application logic.
 * [`broker`](broker): A [RabbitMQ](https://www.rabbitmq.com/) instance that acts as a message queue broker.
-* [`worker`](worker): A [Celery](https://docs.celeryproject.org) process that run jobs that on the broker's queue.
+* [`worker`](worker): A [Celery](https://docs.celeryproject.org) process that runs jobs from the broker's queue.
 * [`scheduler`](scheduler): A Celery process that places periodic, scheduled jobs on the broker's queue.
 * [`overseer`](overseer): A Celery process that monitors events associated with workers and job queues.
 * [`database`](database): A [PostgreSQL](https://www.postgresql.org/) database used by the director.